 See academic departments and capitalization.

 Per The Associated Press (AP) Stylebook, avoid the honorific title “Dr.” in reference to an academic who has earned a doctorate, unless "Dr." is part of a direct quote.
 Instead, use Ph.D. (or appropriate degree designation) following the name.
 If "Dr." is used, never use Dr. and the degree designation in the same reference; it’s redundant.
 (To verify the terminal degree of OWU faculty, refer to the Course Catalog.
-Do not assume that everyone a with doctorates has a Ph.D.)
+Do not assume that everyone with a doctorate has a Ph.D.)

 drop / add